suncicaalduk/arduino-projects/project-04-RGB-light-sensor-with-phototransistors/README.md

 - The analog pins (A0, A1, A2) read the voltage drop across the emitter resistor.
 - The analog values (0–1023) are mapped to a 0–255 range and sent to PWM pins.
 - The RGB LED reproduces the detected color by adjusting the brightness of its red, green, and blue channels.
+- The sensor values are read, processed, and then used to control the RGB LED output

 **Important note:** In this configuration, higher sensor values = brighter light detected.